lukewilde/phaser-js-boilerplate/readme.md

 ## Developing

+Your first port of call will likely be to customise the properties found in `/package.json` and `/src/js/game/properties.js`.

 All of the files required to run the game will live in the `src` folder, this will include any JavaScript, images, HTML ([Jade](http://jade-lang.com/)), and CSS ([Stylus](http://learnboost.github.io/stylus/)).
 When the default grunt task is invoked, these files are compiled to a `build` directory.

 Files in the `build` directory will always be generated and excluded from Git by the `.gitignore`, as such these will removed without warning and should generally not be edited.